yiisoft/yii2/docs/guide/concept-autoloading.md

 -----------------------

-The application templates ship with PSR-4 mappings already configured, so you only need to drop your classes into the right directory and they will be picked up automatically no `composer dump-autoload` required during development.
+The application templates ship with PSR-4 mappings already configured, so you only need to drop your classes into the right directory and they will be picked up automatically; no `composer dump-autoload` is required during development.

 In the [Basic Project Template](start-installation.md) the `app\` namespace is mapped to the application root,